Life's an adventure! This is your journey, your story, your unique memoir...

 - The big sell – how to write a compelling book proposal to get your work published.

 Have course, will travel

 This Travel Memoir course is suited to both first-time and seasoned writers.
 Packed full of tips, examples and exercises, you’ll be encouraged to leave the armchair behind and write your own travel narrative.
-If you’ve already completed our Travel Writing course, this is the perfect next step; taking you from articles to something longer – a bestselling travel memoir, private journal or blog of your adventures.

 Your journey doesn’t need to be some exotic speck on a map – in fact, it could be in the same postcode.
 Quality travel storytelling is all about your experiences, not how many miles it took you to have them.
 So, grab your unicycle and let’s begin sharing your stories of the world with the world!